A message from Carey Sue

 The Ponca City, Oklahoma native has provided etiquette and communications training for businesses, attorneys, doctors and organizations around the world – literally.
 For ten years, Carey Sue honed her teaching and manner skills with an international audience as Cruise Director for the Norwegian Cruise Line.

 Vega has been featured in numerous radio and television shows and magazine articles, sharing her etiquette expertise.
-But don’t expect this Miss Manners to have a white bun; Carey Sue is a “regular person” who has simply learned to use professionalism to her advantage.
+But don’t expect this Miss Manners to be stuffy and uptight; Carey Sue is a “regular person” who has simply learned to use professionalism to her advantage.
 “Etiquette is not about being hoity-toity with your pinky in the air,” says Vega.
 “No matter what situation you are in, having good conversational and social skills helps you feel comfortable and helps the people around you feel comfortable.”

 She is married to her cruise line sweetheart, Ricardo Vega.
 After years at sea, the two decided in 2000 to drop anchor in Oklahoma City, where Carey Sue continues to provide etiquette training for youth, business professionals, adults and athletes.